"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs

 \subsubsection{Claude Opus 4.5}

-Anthropic, the developer of Claude, has made safety a centrepiece of its public identity (Perrigo, 2024).
-Model-level documentation is extensive, and the company is unusually transparent about its internal evaluation procedures (Anthropic, 2025a).
-The Opus 4.5 system card (a technical report documenting model capabilities) explicitly tracked encouragement of delusions as a behavioural metric -- defined as ``extreme cases of sycophancy involving broader disconnection from reality'' -- and reported marked improvements relative to the preceding generation (Anthropic, 2025b).
-For the present study, Opus 4.5 was selected as Anthropic's frontier model at time of testing, and was evaluated in its default configuration with extended thinking disabled.
+Anthropic, the developer of Claude, has made safety a centrepiece of its public identity \cite{ref62}.
+Model-level documentation is extensive, and the company is unusually transparent about its internal evaluation procedures \cite{ref6}.
+The Opus 4.5 system card (a technical report documenting model capabilities) explicitly tracked encouragement of delusions as a behavioural metric – defined as “extreme cases of sycophancy involving broader disconnection from reality” – and reported marked improvements relative to the preceding generation \cite{ref5}.
+For the present study, Opus 4.5 was selected as Anthropic’s frontier model at time of testing, and was evaluated in its default configuration with extended thinking disabled.

-Claude Opus 4.5 demonstrated high Safety (\emph{M} = 2.41) and low Risk (\emph{M} = 0.26), clustering with GPT-5.2 as the strongest pair quantitatively.
-Safety was similarly context-activated, rising significantly from \textit{M} = 1.96 {[}Zero{]} to \textit{M} = 2.79 {[}Partial{]}, before declining modestly to \textit{M} = 2.47 {[}Full{]}.
+Claude Opus 4.5 demonstrated high Safety (\textit{M} = 2.41) and low Risk (\textit{M} = 0.26), clustering with GPT-5.2 as the strongest pair quantitatively.
+Safety was similarly context-activated, rising significantly from \textit{M} = 1.96 [Zero] to \textit{M} = 2.79 [Partial], before declining modestly to \textit{M} = 2.47 [Full].
 Risk varied non-significantly across context levels.
-Partial was therefore Claude's strongest performance, and the strongest model-by-context condition overall, with maximum de-escalation and concern for user wellbeing (\emph{M} = 3.00).
-But unlike GPT-5.2, for which Relational Warmth plateaued after Partial, Claude exhibited a further contextual escalation from \textit{M} = 2.17 {[}Partial{]} to \textit{M} = 2.80 {[}Full{]}, the highest warmth score observed in the study.
+Partial was therefore Claude’s strongest performance, and the strongest model-by-context condition overall, with maximum de-escalation and concern for user wellbeing (\textit{M} = 3.00).
+But unlike GPT-5.2, for which Relational Warmth plateaued after Partial, Claude exhibited a further contextual escalation from \textit{M} = 2.17 [Partial] to \textit{M} = 2.80 [Full], the highest warmth score observed in the study.